Comparing the Robustness of Simple Network Scale-Up Method (NSUM) Estimators: NSUM estimators

-Similarly, the degrees can be estimated by asking respondents how many people they know in each of $K$ subpopulations of known size, often called probe groups; here, known size means that the number or prevalence of each probe group in the general population can be obtained from census information or other data sources.
-For example, respondents might be asked how many people named Jamal they know and how many firefighters they know; this would provide responses $y_{ij}$ for each person $i$ about probe group $j \in \{1,2\}$, where the two probe groups are the subsets of the general population (1) named Jamal and (2) serving as firefighters, respectively.
+One approach for estimating degrees is to ask respondents how many people they know in $k$ subpopulations of known size, often called probe groups or alters.
+Here, known size means that the number or prevalence of each probe group in the general population can be obtained from census information or other data sources.
+For example, respondents might be asked how many people named Jamal they know and how many firefighters they know; this would provide responses $Y_{ij}$ for each person $i$ about probe group $j \in \{1,2\}$, where the two probe groups are the subsets of the general population (1) named Jamal and (2) serving as firefighters, respectively.
 Note that probe groups can and often do overlap; people named Jamal who serve as firefighters would be counted in both of these group sizes.
-Then analogously to the prevalence estimates based on respondents' degrees, the degrees can be estimated based on these $K$ probe groups by either the RoA or the AoR:
+Analogously to the prevalence estimates based on respondents' degrees, the degrees can be estimated based on these $k$ probe groups by either the R or the A degree estimator: where $N_j$ denotes the number of people in probe group $j$.

 These separate degree and prevalence estimators can be combined in four ways to obtain a two-step prevalence estimator that incorporates the degree estimation step (see Table \ref{table:degree-and-prev-estimators}).
-To be explicit and concise, we will refer to these estimators by the choice of degree estimator followed by the choice of prevalence estimator; for example, we will use the name dRpA to refer to the estimator which plugs the ratio of averages for the degree estimates into the average of ratios for the prevalence estimates.
+To be explicit and concise, we will refer to these estimators by the choice of degree estimator followed by the choice of prevalence estimator; for example, we will use the name RA to refer to the estimator which plugs the ratio of averages for the degree estimates into the average of ratios for the prevalence estimates.

-The NSUM is cost effective but also depends on fairly strong assumptions that are known to be non-negligibly violated in many settings.
-The assumption that $y_i/d_i = R$ either for each person $i$ or on average in one of the senses presented in (\ref{prev-estimators}) above is known as the constant proportion assumption.
-Violations of this assumption are called barrier effects.
-The binomial model also assumes perfect visibility (each respondent knows whether each person in their network is in $H$), perfect recall (each respondent can enumerate everyone they know, or report the correct total), truthful answers, and the absence of other survey and response error.
-In this paper, we focus specifically on barrier effects.
+The NSUM is cost effective but also depends on fairly strong assumptions that are likely violated in many settings.
+The assumption that any two people are equally likely to know each other as any other two people is known as the \textbf{random mixing assumption}.
+The binomial model also assumes perfect visibility (each respondent knows whether each person in their network is in $H$), perfect recall (each respondent can enumerate everyone they know, or at least report the correct total), truthful answers, and the absence of other survey and response error.
+In this paper, we focus specifically on the random mixing assumption.